We play badminton every Sunday from 3pm to 6pm at Kensington Leisure Centre, Silchester Road, London, W10 6EX. We look forward to see you.

-As a visitor the cost is £8 per session, which you pay in cash at the registration desk.
+As a visitor the cost is £8 per session, which you pay cashless by card at the registration desk in the badminton hall.

 We use a grading system at LYC to try to make sure that everyone plays most of their games with other players at a similar level of experience.
 Roughly, the grades are: